 - Do owners and employees fully understand and accept the ESOP?

 The first order of business in setting up a good ESOP is to figure out the piece of company ownership to be sold to employees.
 You also need to determine over what period of time this sale will take place.

 Once you have established this, it is time to value the shares of the company’s stock.
 This, of course, requires that you conduct business valuation of the entire firm.
-Then the current owners can decide if the resulting price per share of stock is something they can accept.
+Then the current owners can decide if they accept the resulting price per share of stock.

 If you are offering an ESOP as a tax advantaged retirement benefit to your staff, you should consider other retirement plans, such as profit sharing, before making your decision.
-Be sure to consult the applicable laws on whether your corporate structure allows an ESOP to be set up.
+Be sure to consult the applicable laws on whether your corporate structure allows you to set up an ESOP.
 The rules for different types of company structures, such as US S-corporations or limited liability companies (LLC), may differ.

 A company can contribute up to a certain percentage of employee payroll to an ESOP as long as the contribution is used to repay the loan principal and interest used to fund the plan.
-If the ESOP is not using borrowed money, the percentage contribution is different, so check with your tax authorities on the limitations.
+If the ESOP does not use borrowed money, the percentage contribution may differ.
+So check with your tax authorities on the limitations.